deepalidk19/ProCDemo/ProCDemo/Readme.md

 3. Invalid data input file ( E.g. Studentid, firstname): code fails with error
 4. Empty input file: code fails with error
-5. Duplicates in input file ( code disregards duplicates) Student file: Student ID is the key for duplicate validation Detail file: StudentId, Grade is the key for duplicate validation
+5. Duplicates in input file ( code disregards duplicates)

+   Student file: Student ID is the key for duplicate validation

+   Detail file: StudentId, Grade is the key for duplicate validation
 5. Firstname/lastname strlen > 100: code fails with error
+6. Tested with duplicate entries: code continues processing
+7. Tested with invalid entries: code fails with error

 # Improvements that can be made
 1. Delimiter should be made configurable